grantjenks/python-diskcache/docs/sf-python-2017-meetup-talk.rst

 Features
 --------

 * Lot's of features.
 Maybe a few too many.
-Ex. never used the tag metadata and eviction feature.
+Ex: never used the tag metadata and eviction feature.